Dustenenen/SQL-Bootcamp/README.md

 <summary>The course is divided in the following sections...</summary>

 - Section 1
-  - Databses and Table Basics
+  - Databases and Table Basics
   - SQL Statement Fundamentals
   - GROUP BY Clause
   - Assessment Test 1